Halston: Couture and Ready-to-Wear

-Halston achieved great fame after designing the pillbox hat worn by Jacqueline Kennedy to her husband's presidential inauguration in 1961, and when he moved to designing women's wear, Newsweek dubbed him "the premier fashion designer of all America".
 When hats fell out of fashion, Halston moved on to designing clothing, made possible by Estelle Marsh, a millionaire from Amarillo, Texas.
 Marsh was his sole financial backer during this critical time of development.
+In 1966, Bergdorf Goodman introduced the first clothing collection by Halston, designed to bridge the gap between couture and ready-to-wear fashion.

 He opened his first boutique on Madison Avenue in 1968.
 The collection that year included a dark jade velvet wedding gown for advertising executive Mary Wells Lawrence.
 Lawrence was married to the CEO of Braniff International Airways, Harding Lawrence.
 She would be instrumental in bringing Halston to Braniff in 1976 to design Braniff's hostess, pilot, ticket agent, and ground personnel uniforms.

 Halston launched his first ready-to-wear line, Halston Limited, in 1969.
 Halston's design was usually simple, minimalist yet sophisticated, glamorous and comfortable at the same time.
-Halston liked to use soft, luxurious fabric like silk and chiffon.
-He later told Vogue that he got rid of "...all of the extra details that didn't work—bows that didn't tie, buttons that didn't button, zippers that didn't zip, wrap dresses that didn't wrap.
-I've always hated things that don't work."
-Halston changed the fitted silhouette and showed the female body shape by allowing the natural flow of the fabric to create its own shape.
-Halston said "Pants give women the freedom to move around they've never had before.
-They don't have to worry about getting into low furniture or low sportscars.
-Pants will be with us for many years to come—probably forever if you can make that statement in fashion."

-Halston's boutique drew celebrity clients like Greta Garbo, Babe Paley, Anjelica Huston, Gene Tierney, Lauren Bacall, Elizabeth Taylor, Bianca Jagger and Liza Minnelli (both Jagger and Minnelli would become close friends).
+He liked to use soft, luxurious fabric like silk and chiffon.
+Halston's boutique drew celebrity clients like Greta Garbo, Babe Paley, Anjelica Huston, Gene Tierney, Lauren Bacall, Elizabeth Taylor, Bianca Jagger and Liza Minnelli.
+In 1970, Hope Portocarrero, first lady of Nicaragua and client, issued a postage stamp dedicated to Halston.
 From 1968 to 1973, his line earned an estimated $30 million.

-In 1970, Hope Portocarrero, first lady of Nicaragua and client, issued a postage stamp dedicated to Halston.
+His first major success was the shirtdress made from Ultrasuede, an imitation leather material manufactured in Japan that Halston referred to as "leatherette."
+He promoted the garment's practicality by noting that it was machine washable.
+Approximately 50,000 shirtwaist dresses were sold, and Ultrasuede became a fashion staple for many years.

+Halston was also credited with popularizing caftans, matte jersey halter-top dresses, and polyurethane in American fashion.
+His T-shirt silk-jersey caftan became a bestseller, with its wide sleeves particularly sought after by Babe Paley, who ordered it in 10 colors, while Jacqueline Kennedy Onassis and Betsey Cushing Whitney each ordered four in 1972.

+In August 1972, Halston received unprecedented media attention for a fashion designer when Newsweek published a nine-page feature on him, including four pages of color photographs, and described him as "the premier fashion designer of all America."
+Later that year, for his Coty American Fashion Critics' Awards presentation, Halston collaborated with Pop artist Andy Warhol, who incorporated his "Superstars" into the production.

 In 1973, Halston sold his line to Norton Simon, Inc. for $16 million but remained its principal designer.
 This afforded him creative control with near unlimited financial backing.
-Later in the same year he participated to the historic Battle of Versailles Fashion Show.
-In 1975, Max Factor released Halston's first namesake fragrance for women (Halston Classic by perfumer Bernard Chant).
-By 1977, sales from the perfume had generated $85 million.
-Throughout the 1970s, Halston had expanded his line to include menswear, luggage, handbags, lingerie and bedding.
-Vogue later noted that Halston was responsible for popularizing caftans, which he made for Jacqueline Kennedy; matte jersey halter top dresses; and polyurethane in American fashion.
+Later in the same year, he participated in the historic Battle of Versailles Fashion Show to benefit the restoration of the Palace of Versailles.

+Every season, Halston included hand-painted chiffon and sequins.
+For his fall 1974 collection, he adapted works by artists Frank Stella, Jackson Pollock, and Andy Warhol onto chiffon and matte jersey dresses.